MinaProtocol/mina/rfcs/0030-fork-signalling.md

 indicate the current fork, another to indicate a proposed fork.
 Because there will usually not be a proposed fork, that field has an option type.

-When a node is started, the current fork ID is retrieved from the node's configuration.
-If the node is being run for the first time, the fork ID must be provided as a command-line flag.
-Alternatively, a current fork ID can be provided via a compile-time constant, which can be overridden via the configuration or command-line flag.
+The compile-time configuration includes a current fork ID.
+That fork ID can be overridden via a command-line flag, which is saved to the node's dynamic configuration.
+If the dynamic configuration includes the fork ID, the next time the node is started, that fork ID will be used.
+It's an error to start the node with a fork ID from the command line that's different from one stored in the dynamic configuration.

 For RPCs between nodes, if the response contains a block with a different current fork ID, that response is ignored, and the sender punished.
 The next fork ID is ignored for these RPCs.